bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 requests that originate from our ``acme.com`` page, so that other pages cannot embed our Bokeh app without our knowledge.

-This can be accomplished  by setting the ``--allow-sebsocket-origin`` command line argument:
+This can be accomplished  by setting the ``--allow-websocket-origin`` command line argument:

 .. code-block:: sh